-Just browse nearly any UX publication and you'll find articles bemoaning or correcting falsehoods about the design process.
+If you browse nearly any UX publication, you'll find articles bemoaning or correcting falsehoods about the design process.

 Whatever the reason, there are clear misunderstandings about the process and value of UX design.

-Rectifying these misbeliefs is important because they stymie user research and derail expereince design.
-In short, they stop designers from doing their best work — which is what everyone really wants, right?
+Rectifying these misbeliefs is essential because they stymie user research and derail experience design.
+In short, they stop designers from doing their best work — which is what everyone wants, right?

 "We don't need to do research.
 We already know our users."

 I've been told the classics never go out of style.
 Perhaps it's true.
-This is one of the oldest UX misconceptions around, and it's one that will likely persist for a long time.
+This is one of the oldest UX misconceptions, likely to persist long.
 Maybe indefinitely.

 Why?
 Because this logic is a product of a powerful cognitive bias known as the false-consensus effect.
-This bais refers to the tendency to vastly overstimate how many people share your beliefs, preferences, values, and habits.
+This bias refers to overestimating how many people share your beliefs, preferences, values, and habits.

 We're wrong, of course.
-Human beliefs are widly complex, and we shouldn't be surprised when people think differently than we do.
+Human beliefs are widely complex, and we shouldn't be surprised when people think differently than we do.

 It's easy to see how this applies to UX design.
-Believing end-users experience the world and solve probems in the same way you do is (nearly always) untrue.
+Believing end-users experience the world and solve problems as you do is (nearly always) untrue.

-Relying on this logic to make design decisions will precipitate a product designed for you, not something that's based on the needs of your audience.
+Relying on this logic to make design decisions will precipitate a product designed for you, not something based on your audience's needs.

-In the first chapter of the indelible Creative Confidence, the Kelley brothers tell the story of Doug Dietz, a technician who lead the design and development of a magnetic resonance imaging (MRI) machine for GE healthcare.
+In the first chapter of the Indelible Creative Confidence, the Kelley brothers tell the story of Doug Dietz, a technician who led the design and development of a magnetic resonance imaging (MRI) machine for GE Healthcare.